qrzychu/krzysztofskowronek-blog/Post001/Post001.md

 # Conclusion

-As you can see, it's super easy to integrate F# and C# using `MediatR` as a bridge between the two worlds.
+As you can see, it's super easy to integrate F# and C#, especially using `MediatR` as a bridge between the two worlds.
 You are able to combine the best features of both approaches, while leveraging huge dotnet ecosystem.

 Jumping between C# and F# you are able to choose the best tool for given task, which gives you tons of flexibility.
 If you can force yourself you surface only fully compatible constructs (we do this by implementing handlers), your work becomes much easier.
+Take notice, that in the samples above we did not even touch on the real benefits of F# - we just replaced C# with equivalent code in F# and already we see improvements.